andy-h1/100-days-of-code/log.md

 **Today's Progress**: Finished Visual Design and now onto "Accessibility"

 **Thoughts:** Finished Visual Design, really enjoyed this part of the curriculum.
 There was a lot to learn and clear that there are many ways to animate an object.
 Took a while to understand cubic-bezier but think I get it now.
 Will try and commit to an hour a day properly.

+### Day 8: 6th September 2018

+**Today's Progress**: Finished working on Applied Accessibility Challenges

+**Thoughts:** Quite an interesting curriculum.
+Having spent some time doing CSS and Visual Design and then understanding semantics with Accessibility was cool.
+Starting to understand everything a bit better now and seeing how everything fits.